Industrial Automation Services

 A motion control system is only as reliable as the logic behind it, and that logic is where most automation projects are won or lost.
 PLC programming, HMI design, and SCADA integration are the layers between a machine’s physical components and the results it produces.
 Get them right, and the system runs predictably, operators can use it confidently, and your in-house team can maintain it without calling anyone.
 Get them wrong, and you spend years troubleshooting code nobody fully understands.

 A Programmable Logic Controller is the decision-making core of an automated system.
 It receives inputs from sensors and devices throughout a machine, executes logic, and triggers outputs and actions by motors, actuators, robots, and alarms.
 But a PLC is only as good as the engineer who programmed it.
 There is no hardware sophisticated enough to turn poorly structured code into reliable results.
-Custom PLC programming starts with a thorough understanding of the machine, the process, and the environment in which it operates before a single line of logic is written.
+Custom PLC programming starts with a thorough understanding of the machine, the process, and the environment.
+No logic is written until that understanding is in place.

 A Human Machine Interface (HMI) provides operators with a way to interact with the system: view status, change settings, trigger actions, and diagnose faults.
 The HMI serves one audience above all others: the person running the machine every shift.
 That person needs information that’s clear at a glance and controls that don’t require a manual.
 HMI software development that prioritizes the engineer who programmed the system over the operator who runs it is a common failure point, and one that AMS deliberately designs against.

 Supervisory Control and Data Acquisition (SCADA) systems connect multiple machines, processes, or facilities into a unified view.
-Where an HMI serves a single operator at a single machine, a SCADA system gives supervisors, engineers, and plant managers visibility across the operation: historical data, performance trends, and real-time status in one place.
-In an era where data drives decisions at every level of an organization, SCADA programming services are increasingly central to how manufacturers derive value from their automation investments.
+Where an HMI serves a single operator at a single machine, a SCADA system gives supervisors and plant managers visibility across the operation.
+That includes historical data, performance trends, and real-time status in one place.

 AMS programs to the machine, not from a template.
-Every PLC programming engagement starts with understanding the specific application: the duty cycle, tolerance requirements, environmental conditions, and capability of the team that will maintain the system after we leave.
+Every engagement starts with understanding the specific application: the duty cycle, tolerance requirements, environmental conditions, and the capability of the team that will maintain the system.

 We work across major platforms, including Siemens, Rockwell Automation (Allen-Bradley), and CODESYS-based controllers.
-Platform selection is driven by the application, the customer’s existing infrastructure, and long-term support considerations, not by what’s easiest to standardize across our own projects.
+Platform selection is driven by the application, the customer’s existing infrastructure, and long-term support considerations.
+Not by what’s easiest for us to standardize.

-Maintainability is a design requirement, not an afterthought, which is why we comment the code and provide a clear, logical state engine.
+Maintainability is a design requirement, not an afterthought.
+We comment the code and structure logic so your team can follow it years from now.
 We structure the logic so your in-house team can open the project many years from now and easily understand what they’re looking at.
 That’s what industrial PLC programming built for the long term looks like.

 AMS designs HMI screens for the operator with a focus on grouping machine status and setting adjustments by machine functional requirements during operation.
 A well-designed interface minimizes visual noise, surfaces the information that matters during normal operation, and makes fault recovery straightforward, without requiring the operator to dig through menus or decode abbreviations.